 Managing boreal forests for the simultaneous production of collectable goods and timber revenues

 Peura, M., Triviño, M., Mazziotta, A., Podkopaev, D., Juutinen, A., & Mönkkönen, M. (2016).
 Managing boreal forests for the simultaneous production of collectable goods and timber revenues.
-Silva Fennica, 50(5), 1672. doi:10.14214/sf.1672
+Silva Fennica, 50(5), Article 1672. https://doi.org/10.14214/sf.1672

 © the Authors & Finnish Society of Forest Science & Natural Resources Institute Finland, 2016.

-Timber production is an economically important provisioning ecosystem service in forests, but is often in conflict with the provision of other ecosystem services.
+Timber Production is an economically important provisioning ecosystem service in forests, but is often in conflict with the provision of other ecosystem services.
 In multifunctional forestry, the production of timber and non-timber ecosystem services should coexist in the same landscape.
 To this end, we explored the capacity of a boreal landscape to simultaneously produce collectable goods − bilberry (Vaccimium myrtillus L.), cowberry (Vaccinium vitis-idaea L.) and cep (Boletus edulis Bull.) − alongside timber revenues.
 We also identified optimal forest management plans to achieve this.
 Furthermore, we analyzed trade-offs between collectable good yields and timber production, as well as between their economic values.
 We ran forest growth simulations under seven alternative management regimes at a landscape level across 50-year planning horizons.
 Then, we used multi-objective optimization to explore trade-offs and identify optimal forest management plans.
 The results showed that the strongest trade-off was between bilberry and timber production, resulting in a large loss in timber revenues for a gain in bilberry production.
-However, the conflicts between other collectables and timber production were relatively small: it was possible to increase the provision of collectable goods 4–15% with small reductions (3−5%) from timber revenues.
-With careful forest planning, there isthe potential to simultaneously produce high levels of collectable goods and timber revenues in the landscape. ...
+However, the conflicts between other collectables and timber production were relatively small: It was possible to increase the provision of collectable goods 4–15% with small reductions (3−5%) from timber revenues.
+With careful forest planning, there is the potential to simultaneously produce high levels of collectable goods and timber revenues in the landscape. ...